 In between reexaminations, the HACSC will conduct interim adjustments to redetermine subsidy when the household experiences a qualifying event.
+Qualifying events will include:

+- 1. Decreases in income

-Qualifying events will include decreases in income, increases in income (when requested by the household), changes in household composition, and changes to the contract rent.
+- 2. Increases in income (when requested by the household)

+- 3. Changes in household composition

+4. Changes to the contract rent

 When interim adjustments are conducted, HACSC may apply payment standards and utility allowances in effect at the time of the effective date of the adjustment.
-HACSC will reserve the right to conduct reexaminations more frequently either for administrative or financial reasons.
+HACSC reserves the right to conduct reexaminations more frequently either for administrative or financial reasons.